 As always, I’m keeping my heart and my art at the centre of everything I do.
 In order to do that and serve you as best I can, I’m introducing some changes to the way Mint & Birch functions.

-I will now be running it as a passion project, much as an artist, (like a tattoo artist) doing designs that light me up and are even more meaningful to you.
+I will now be running part of this as a passion project, much as an artist, (like a tattoo artist) doing designs that light me up and are even more meaningful to you.
 There will be a form on the website where you can submit your ideas, and I look forward to creating and drawing designs that I didn’t have the capacity to do before.

 Being neurodiverse, I understand forms can sometimes be overwhelming, so there will be a selection of a couple of items that can be requested directly from the site that will rotate on a regular basis.
 I’ve done my best to make the form as simple and fun as possible so we can get straight to art.
 Another thing that will be different is that custom commissions will be done even more personally, and I’ll set up appointment times where we can chat over the phone.